 External Examination 35 Marks

 Internal Assessment 15 Marks

-(a)Attendance 3 Marks
+Attendance 3

-(b)Written Assignments 6 Marks
+Written Assignments 6

-(c)Two mid Terms Exam 6 Marks
+Two Mid Terms Exam 6

-The question paper will consist of three Sections: A, B, and C. Section A(UNIT-I) & (UNIT-II) and B (UNIT-III) & (UNIT-IV) will have two questions from the respective units of the syllabus and will carry 10 marks each.
+The question paper will consist of three sections A, B and C. Section A(UNIT-I) & (UNIT-II) and B (UNIT-III) & (UNIT-IV) will have two questions from the respective units of the syllabus and will carry 10 marks each.
 Section C will consist of 5 questions of 3 marks in each which will cover the entire syllabus uniformly.